VengeanceIsHis/atlas-higher_level_programming/javascript-warm_up/README.md

-New README for learning javascripttttt
+New README for learning javascript